Everything You Need to Know About Travel with a Newborn…

 Some families have no choice but to start traveling young.
 I know of a few instances where parents were adopting from out of state or their surrogate lived a few provinces away.
 In another instance, a mom friend was attending a family member’s destination wedding.
 And, in some sad cases, illness or a death in the family necessitates unexpected travel with a baby in tow.

-But let’s pretend you’re chomping at the bit to make the most of your maternity leave, so traveling with a newborn is something you’re choosing to do straight away.
+But let’s pretend you’re champing at the bit to make the most of your maternity leave, so traveling with a newborn is something you’re choosing to do straight away.
 As with all aspects of baby travel, you have four main considerations of Eating, Sleeping, Playing, and Getting Around.

 ∙ How Soon Can You Travel with a Newborn?

 Unless you have a home birth, technically you travel home from the hospital with your baby.
 So the actual answer is: pretty much right away.
-Unless the travel is absolutely essential, instead of asking how soon can you travel with a newborn, the real question should be how soon should a new parent travel or how long do you need to wait to travel after giving birth.
+Unless the travel is absolutely essential, instead of asking how soon can you travel with a newborn, the real question should be how soon should a new parent travel or how long do you need to wait to travel after giving birth?

 Probably the real meaning behind this question is when can a newborn fly or how old does a baby have to be to fly.
 The answer truly depends on you and the airline.
 Most airlines have policies that require a physician’s note for infants younger than seven (7) days, and that age can vary anywhere between three days and three weeks.
 If you know you’ll be flying with a newborn that young, it is best to consult with the airline directly.